 Our Moon Guide for Utah is a rather old version, printed well before a previous trip of Kev’s in 1994.
 I assume it has been revised since then, and I hope the revised version has a better description of Springdale.
 Our book described it as a small Mormon settlement on the edge of Zion NP, and that was about as far as it went.
 The reality is that Springdale is a reasonable sized town, with any number of motels, shops, restaurants and other amenities.
 OK, so most of them are there to cater for tourists, but then that’s the point, isn’t it.
 If you’re going to be a small town near a national park, make sure you have plenty of places for visitors to stay and to eat.

-It was still fairly early when we had finished checking in, so we dumped the bags and headed off for the traditional park orientation visit, to the main Visitor Centre just outside Springdale village.
+It was still fairly early when we had finished checking in.
+We chose to dump the bags and head off for the traditional park orientation visit.
+The main Visitor Centre is just outside Springdale village.
 After collecting all the free newspapers, guides and info available we decided we had time for our first trip up into the Zion Canyon as well, to get our bearings and do a few of the less strenuous stop-offs.
 It was getting to be early evening, and the shadows were lengthening in a very artistic way.

 We then jumped on the next bus going downhill, and jumped off for the very short hike up to the viewing platform for the Three Patriarchs.
-A few good shots over three big mountains, but the light was fading fast, and was beginning to get too dark, so we resolved to come back again the following day, and beat a strategic withdrawal to the motel, where we took a refreshing dip in the pool.
+A few good shots over three big mountains, but the light was fading fast.
+It was beginning to get too dark, so we resolved to come back again the following day.
+We beat a strategic withdrawal to the motel, where we took a refreshing dip in the pool.

 Time for Dinner